gitter-badger/hAzzleJS/README.md

 SVG
 --------------------

-hAzzle doesn't support any 'heavy' SVG modules, but has build in the Core features for detection SVG and create SVG elements.
+**hAzzle Core** doesn't support SVG, except a few methods for detection SVG and getting SVG attributes.

 Examples on the SVG features inside the Core: